-Clayton County Jail as soon as possible.
-There is no effective way to eliminate risk for medically vulnerable detainees in the jail.
+- 49. In my opinion, Clayton County Jail needs to move as quickly as possible, in a timeline of days, rather than weeks to: - a.
+Release as many medically vulnerable detainees from effective way to eliminate risk for medically vulnerable detainees in the jail.
 The best chance for medically vulnerable detainees to survive the pandemic is to release them from the jail so they can practice social distancing.
-Delays will result in more infections among detainees and staff, more advanced disease, more disease brought back to the community, and preventable disease and death.
+Delays will result in more infections among detainees and staff, more advanced disease, more disease brought back to the community, and preventable disease and death. - b.

-b.
 Reduce the remaining population to best approximate social distancing.
-Enough detainees should be released so that the remaining detainees in the Jail can more closely approximate social distancing as defined by the CDC.
+Enough detainees should be released so that the